labgrid-project/labgrid/doc/configuration.rst

   for details.

 ``sentry``
-  Controls a *Sentry PDU* via SNMP using Sentry3-MIB.
+  Controls *Sentry PDUs* via SNMP using Sentry3-MIB.
   It was tested on *CW-24VDD* and *4805-XLS-16*.

 ``shelly_gen1``